tifasamir/CookBook/README.md

 # CookBook
 CookBook©

+Installation :
      go to appsettings-sqlite.json

-and define both the database location and the project location
+ and    Change the database connection  and the application location on your device and then run the app normally from codebook.exe

   "ConnectionStrings": {
     "DbCoreConnectionString": "Data Source=C:\\...\\DB\\codebook.db;"